Hotfix Prioritization Matrix & Decision Framework

 Steps in the Framework

-- Identify Stakeholders: Determine who needs to be involved in the decision-making process.
+- Identify stakeholders—determine who needs to be involved in the decision-making process before the pressure mounts, not during it.

-- Monitor and Review: After deployment, monitor the system for any issues and review the process for improvements.
+- Monitor and review after deployment, watching the system for any issues and reviewing the process for improvements.

 Conclusion